Discrete series of odd general spin groups: Introduction

 \section{Introduction}

-Irreducible square-integrable representations present a prominent part of the unitary duals of reductive groups over non-archimedean local fields, with numerous applications in the harmonic analysis and in the theory of automorphic forms.
-Such representations, also called the discrete series representations, have been classified by M{\oe}glin and Tadi\'{c} in the case of the classical groups defined over non-archimedean local fields in their seminal work \cite{Moe1, MT1}.
-Their work completely describes that prominent class of irreducible representations, modulo cuspidal ones, in terms of the so-called admissible triples which consist of a Jordan block, which corresponds to the Langlands parameter in Langlands parametrization, the partial cuspidal support and the $\epsilon$-function on the Jordan block.
-We note that the latter two components correspond, roughly, to a character of the component group of the centralizer of the Langlands parameter.
-Their work relies on the Basic Assumption, which now in the characteristic zero case follows from \cite{Arthur} and \cite{Moe2}, and is also known to hold for the general spin groups.
-We note that the classification of discrete series has later been extended to the case of even special orthogonal groups by Jantzen \cite{Jan4}, mainly using the restrictions of representations.
+Irreducible square-integrable representations present a prominent part of the unitary dual of reductive groups over non-archimedean local fields, with numerous applications in harmonic analysis and in the theory of automorphic forms.
+Such representations, also called the discrete series, have been classified by M{\oe}glin and Tadi\'{c} in the case of classical groups defined over non-archimedean local fields of characteristic zero in their seminal work \cite{Moe1, MT1}.
+Their work completely describes that prominent class of irreducible representations, modulo cuspidal ones, in terms of the so-called admissible triples which consist of a Jordan block, the partial cuspidal support and the $\epsilon$-function.
+We note that the Jordan block encodes the Langlands parameter in Langlands parametrization, while the latter two components together constitute a datum that, modulo the extended Langlands parameterization for cuspidal representations, is equivalent to a character of the component group of the centralizer of the Langlands parameter.
+Their work relies on the Basic Assumption, which now follows from \cite{Arthur}, \cite[Th\'{e}or\`{e}me~3.1.1]{Moe2}, and \cite[Theorem~7.8]{GanLom}, and is also known to hold for the general spin groups in the characteristic zero case \cite[Th\'{e}oreme~3.1.1]{Moe2}.
+We discuss the Basic Assumption in more detail in Section $3$.

-Although the M{\oe}glin-Tadi\'{c} classification is intrinsically combinatorial and can be elegantly used for various computations, proofs which appear in \cite{Moe1} and \cite{MT1} are rather long and sometimes happen to be highly involved.
+Although the M{\oe}glin-Tadi\'{c} classification is intrinsically combinatorial and can be elegantly used for various computations, the proofs which appear in \cite{Moe1} and \cite{MT1} are rather long and sometimes happen to be highly involved.